eugene703/diversis_aiops/README.md

 ### **3. Environment Variables**

-Create a `.env` file in the project root with the following (replace with your actual keys):
+Create a `.env` file in the project root with the following (replace with your actual keys).
+Use `.env.example` as a template:

 ```env
 ANTHROPIC_API_KEY=your_anthropic_key